-Julie Kreyenbuhl, Pharm.D., Ph.D., is a Research Investigator and Assistant Director of the Research Core for the VA VISN 5 Mental Illness Research, Education, and Clinical Center (MIRECC) and an Associate Professor of Psychiatry in the Division of Services Research, Department of Psychiatry, University of Maryland School of Medicine.
-Dr. Kreyenbuhl received a Pharm.D. from Mercer University College of Pharmacy and Health Sciences in 1993 and a Ph.D. in Pharmaceutical Health Services Research from the University of Maryland School of Pharmacy in 1999.
-She completed a post-doctoral fellowship at the Maryland Psychiatric Research Center in 2000.
+Julie Kreyenbuhl, Pharm.D., Ph.D., is a Research Investigator and Associate Director of the Research Core for the VA VISN 5 Mental Illness Research, Education, and Clinical Center (MIRECC) and an Associate Professor of Psychiatry in the Division of Psychiatric Services Research, Department of Psychiatry, University of Maryland School of Medicine.
+Dr. Kreyenbuhl received a Pharm.D. from Mercer University College of Pharmacy and Health Sciences and a Ph.D. in Pharmaceutical Health Services Research from the University of Maryland School of Pharmacy.
+She also completed a post-doctoral fellowship at the Maryland Psychiatric Research Center.